evanrobinson2/luna2-app/project-luna.md

     Example:
       invite_user @bob:localhost !testRoom:localhost

-    Invites a user to the given room using the director client.
+    Invites (actually forces) a user to join the given room using the director client.
+    Unlike normal invites, this bypasses user consent by calling the Synapse Admin API.
+    Requires that the user running Luna has admin privileges on the homeserver.
     """
     parts = args.strip().split()
     if len(parts) < 2: